eighdiaung/vicsek-flocking-with-obstacles/README.md

 ## Run

-python src/vicsek_no_obstacles.py simulates the Vicsek model without obstacles
+vicsek_no_obstacles.py simulates the Vicsek model without obstacles

-python src/vicsek_obstacles.py simulates the Vicsek model with obstacles
+vicsek_obstacles.py simulates the Vicsek model with obstacles